 | More Information

-(click here for information about buying The Rideau Route)
+(click here to download a PDF of the The Rideau Route)

 This article is based on my research into this topic.
 I was somewhat surprised when I moved to the Rideau in the mid-1990s that no one knew to what degree the Rideau had been flooded.
 There was no published research on this topic and Parks Canada didn’t have any data on flooding depths.
 I was also surprised to learn that even though Parks Canada had done a great deal of historical research on the Rideau during the 1970s and 1980s, the first three major surveys of the Rideau had never been transcribed.